bwarren2/objective_impeachment/PITCHME.md

 On July 10, there was an especially controversial meeting between US staff and a Ukrainian representative.

-This is the meeting where the "I am not of whatever drug deal Mulvaney and Sondland are cooking up" quote comes from.
+This is the meeting where the "I am not a part of whatever drug deal Mulvaney and Sondland are cooking up" quote comes from.

 ---